Request a quote

 Thai Cooking Adventure with a Local Restaurateur

-Drive to Nakhon Pathom to meet with Aoy, a passionate food lover and restaurateur.
-We first board a local boat and head to a floating market, where we select the ingredients for today’s class.
-Aoy lives on the banks of the Tha Chin River and uses fresh herbs and produce grown in the local community.
-We then join Aoy in her professional kitchen studio for your hands-on cooking lesson where we learn to prepare from scratch two of Aoy's favorite Thai dishes.
-Aoy will share her deep knowledge of Thai herbs and spices and passion for cooking as we cook together in her studio kitchen that is also used for the restaurant she runs.
-Be prepared to roll up your sleeves and chop vegetables, pound spices, and laugh as we cook together with this charming and fun-loving host!
+Drive to Nakhon Pathom to meet Aoy, a passionate food lover and restaurateur.
+Begin with a local boat ride to a floating market to select fresh ingredients for the class.
+Aoy lives along the Tha Chin River and uses herbs and produce grown in the local community.
+Back at her professional kitchen studio, enjoy a hands-on cooking lesson preparing two of her favorite Thai dishes from scratch.
+Learn about Thai herbs and spices while chopping, pounding, and cooking together in a relaxed and fun atmosphere.

 Best of Bangkok